 Pre-K Home & Family Apps

-We built, tested, and validated three apps to promote pre-literacy skills through dialogue and playful interactions between children and parents/caregivers.
-These apps — Animal Antics, Photo Play and Small Wonders — were developed in collaboration with FableVision and GBH and released by the Harvard Graduate School of Education.
+We built, tested, and validated four apps to promote pre-literacy skills through dialogue and playful interactions between children and parents/caregivers.
+These apps — Animal Antics, Photo Play, Small Wonders, and Vaivén de Palabras, a Spanish-language version of Small Wonders — were developed in collaboration with FableVision and GBH and released by the Harvard Graduate School of Education.
 They are available now for free!

 - Download our apps